Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, college basketball, more

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Just four NBA games are scheduled for Tuesday, including a big time matchup between the San Antonio Spurs and Los Angeles Lakers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-There will also be 11 top-25 men's college basketball matchups, including 13th-ranked Purdue at No. 7 Nebraska, leaving plenty of ways to utilize the best DFS apps.
+The NBA features 14 games on Wednesday, including an intriguing matchup between the San Antonio Spurs and Golden State Warriors, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+There will also be five top-25 men's college basketball matchups, including 14th-ranked Florida at Georgia, leaving plenty of ways to utilize the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.